The Clear Edge

 • Ability to execute systems consistently

-The path exists: These aren’t theoretical frameworks—this is documented progression from a specific operator who followed a specific sequence and produced specific results.
+The path exists; this isn’t a theoretical framework.
+It’s a documented progression from a specific operator who followed a specific sequence and produced specific results.

-Your timeline might vary by 30–60 days based on market, skill, and execution consistency.
+Your own timeline might shift by 30–60 days depending on your market, skill level, and how consistently you execute.

 The system works.
 Now execute it.